juliandramirez/react-native-user-identity/README.md

 **Note:** If your iOS project is alredy using swift files and you have a bridging header you may skip this step.

 a.
-Create a swift file qith any name in the root of your project:
+Create a swift file with any name in the root of your project:

 ![alt text](https://raw.githubusercontent.com/juliandramirez/react-native-user-identity/master/docs/img/create-swift.png)